MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/specialized-monitors-compositor.md

 ms.localizationpriority: medium
 ---

-# Building a Custom Compositor App for HMDs and Specialized Monitors
+# Building a custom Compositor App for HMDs and specialized monitors

-The [Windows.Devices.Display.Core API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.display.core) is a low-level WinRT API for third-party compositors and internal OS components that sits below all other public APIs for enumerating, configuring and driving display adapters and display targets in Windows.
+The [Windows.Devices.Display.Core API](/uwp/api/windows.devices.display.core) is a low-level WinRT API for third-party compositors and internal OS components that sits below all other public APIs for enumerating, configuring and driving display adapters and display targets in Windows.
 The idea is to treat the display controller as a separate “engine”, analogous to the 3D engine and the media engine on the GPU.
 This API is responsible for:

 * Answering queries about the display hardware (such as capabilities and possible display modes)
 * Answering queries about the current configuration